-We are constantly changing and are made up of countless facets, depending on where we are, the way we feel, among other variables that can influence our being.
-The liquidity of Zygmunt Bauman's modernity already evidenced the fluidity with which we have been busy to understand the movements that society goes through and that, consequently, affect identities progressively and exaggeratedly.
+We consider that we cannot define ourselves only by a characteristic, or moment.
+We are beings in constant change and we are made up of countless facets, depending on where we are, the way we feel, among other variables that can influence our being.
+The liquidity of Zygmunt Bauman's modernity already evidenced the fluidity with which we have been busy in order to understand the movements that society goes through and that, consequently, affect identities progressively and exaggeratedly.
 "The very concept we are dealing with - identity - is too complex, too underdeveloped, and too little understood in contemporary social science to be definitively put to the test" (Hall, 2015, p.
 9).
 That is why the definition of the terms covered here is a task that has begun, but which does not have an end point.